mrocklin/cv/software.md

 -   [Tompkins](http://github.com/mrocklin/tompkins): Static scheduler for computations on heterogeneous architectures including dependencies between tasks (represented as a DAG), and communication times.
 Applies mixed integer linear programming.
 -   [APE](http://github.com/mrocklin/ape): Static scheduling of array operations onto heterogeneous hardware.
 Wraps an MPI layer around the Theano and SymPy Matrix Expressions projects.
 Uses tompkins for scheduling.
 This project is a composition of the projects listed above.

 I have started many smaller academic projects which have eventually been rolled into one of the larger projects above.
-A more complete list is available at [my website](http://matthewrocklin.com/code.html).
+A more complete list is available at [http://matthewrocklin.com/code.html](http://matthewrocklin.com/code.html).